Airhead Angler Bay opinion

 Angler Bay 4

 The capacity of each boat should be taken with a grain of salt, as maxing it out will make the boat very uncomfortable.
-The Angler Bay 3 is for 1-2 people, the Angler Bay 4 is for 2-3, and the Angler Bay 6 is for 5 people at max.
+The Angler Bay 3 is for 1-2 people, the Angler Bay 4 is for 2-3, and the Angler Bay 6 is for 5 people, or maybe 2 adults and 4 kids.

 You also want o think about the gear you will be putting into the boat.
 If you want to go fishing with a lot of supplies, tackle box, cooler, etc., you will need the Anger Bay 6.